 Hello Fellow Readers, I have an assortment of deformed and dwarfed flowers on my Black-eyed Susan (Rudbeckia) and Coneflower (Echinacea).
 In addition to distorted petals, some flowers didn’t form at all.
 Plus, the ends of others look like something nibbled them off.

-The foliage looks terrific this year, unlike last two when riddled with powdery mildew from being overly wet.
-This summer is on the dry side with plenty of heat, and the happy plants held the promise of a plethora of blooms—instead, its a confusing dilemma.
+This year, the foliage looks terrific, unlike the last two when riddled with powdery mildew from being overly wet.
+This summer is on the dry side with plenty of heat, and the happy plants held the promise of a plethora of blooms—instead, it’s a confusing dilemma.
 On went the research cap.

 Is the dilemma Tarnished Plant Bugs or Lace Bugs?

 I learned about tarnished plant bugs (Lygus lineolaris) that can disfigure leaves and flower buds on rudbeckias and echinacea, causing them not to bloom.
 Or the flowers have petals only on one side.

 There’s Lace Bugs, a large family of insects that also sucks the sap out of leaves, disfiguring them.
 I’ve seen a few of the small (1/8th to 3/8th an inch long) lacey-winged things flying around.
 But it’s the tiny black spots under the leaves called frass (a polite way of saying bug poop) that points to them maybe being the culprit.